 - Engaging – engagement is more important than content

-- Learner Focused – let the students guide their learning
+- Learner Focused – let them guide their learning

-- Collaborative – the students learn from their peers.
+- Collaborative – learn from experts and peers

 eLearning is a different way of learning from the traditional workshop approach.
 Many people, including training and learning managers, express concerns about how eLearning will meet the needs of their learners.
 The most effective program, for both traditional and eLearning, is one designed to take all learning styles into account.
 MEC shows you how to use various eLearning techniques to accommodate multiple learning styles.

-Who can take the course, and how might it be applied in the workplace?
+Who should complete the Master eLearning Course, and how might it be applied in the workplace?

 This course does not teach you how to be trainers or teachers.
-It already assumes that you have some experience and skills in a face-to-face situation.
-This course helps you to evaluate and transfer your existing skills to the online environment, and to develop new strategies for facilitating online learning.
+This course helps you to evaluate and transfer your existing skills to the online environment, and to develop new strategies for designing, developing and delivering online learning.
 During the course learners will be taken through the benefits and merits of eLearning so they can see how this applies to their workplace and how it would enhance their business processes.
-Some organisations are putting a few of their team members through the course so they get to design and develop an eLearning course that is currently being delivered in the workplace in a face to face capacity, such as the organisation’s Induction Program.
-Students can then go back to the workplace and subsequently design and develop new and existing programs in an eLearning format.